henryjxie/Distilling-Empathy-from-Large-Language-Models/README.md

 * m2_7_remove_test.py - This Python program removes the test dialogues from the train datasets.
 * m2_8_sft_dpo_dataset_generation.py - This Python program splits the datasets for SFT and RHLF DPO and converts the CSV datasets to LLaMA-Factory dataset format.

+Once the distillation datasets are created with one of the three methods above, they can be used to fine-tune base SLMs such as LlaMA-3.1-8B and Mistral-7B-v0.3 using LlaMA-Factory.
+For both SFT and RHLF DPO, you can the following hyper-parameters: Fine-Tuning Method = lora, Lora Rank = 8, Learning Rate = 5-e5, Epochs = 3.0, Compute Type = bf16, and Batch Size = 2.
+For DPO, you can use specific hyper parameters: Beta Value = 0.1 and Loss Type = sigmoid.

-`model-testing`: This folder contains Python programs to generate responses for the based and fine-tuned models.
+`model-testing`: This folder contains Python programs to generate responses by calling the base or fine-tuned SLMs.

 `win-rate-evaluation`: This folder contains Python programs to evaluate the responses of the fine-tuned models along the win rate metric, judged by either GPT-4o or Gemini.